hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 Creating LVM volumes seems abstract and complex at first compared to traditional partitioning of Linux, but really it just has a few more layers of complexity to remember.

-It may seem confusing to learn that LVM does not necessarily need a partition, as it can work on the block level.
-However, we WILL put it in its own partition; that way it can coexist with the UEFI boot partition we made.
+We will put LVM in its own partition; that way it can coexist with the EFI boot partition we made.
+As a side note, LVM can exist without a partition on the block level (e.g., as /dev/sdX rather than /dev/sdX2), but we won't concern ourselves with that.

 Our LVM partition uses the remaining space on the drive.
 The steps are: